 - Temperature stabilities up to +/- 0.005⁰C

 - Six controller types with large, intuitive displays and multiple communication options

 - Swivel 180-degree Rotating Controllers

 - LidDock lid stowing system

 - Cool Command Technology

-When you order lab equipment from us, you enjoy a number of extra advantages on top of the performance a PolyScience refrigerated circulator provides.
-For one, we always offer support, even more than two years after your purchase.
-Besides that, our service is always quick.
+When you order laboratory equipment from us, you enjoy a number of extra advantages on top of the excellent performance a PolyScience refrigerated circulator provides.
+We always offer quick support.
 We respond to your requests within one to two days.
-Moreover, you don’t have to pay any shipping costs when you place an order over 500 euros.
-Order your cooling water bath now.
-You do so by contacting us through +31 162 383100 or by filling out the contact form.
+Moreover, you do not have to pay any shipping costs when you place an order over 500 euros.
+Order your cooling water bath or other water bath for your laboratory by contacting us through +31 162 383100 or by filling out the contact form.

 Selecting a Cooling Circulating Water Bath